-At the end of each year as part of our compensation review process, our chief executive officer considers industry and peer company market data developed by our compensation consultant for annual equity awards for our NEOs, other than himself and our executive chairman.
+At the end of each year as part of our compensation review process, our chief executive officer considers industry and peer company market data developed by our compensation consultant for annual equity awards for our NEOs, other than himself.
 This data includes information regarding comparative stock ownership of, and equity awards received by, executives at companies in our peer group and in our industry.
-Taking into account each NEO's individual performance, our chief executive officer then makes a recommendation to our compensation and talent strategy committee regarding equity awards for NEOs other than himself and our executive chairman.
-In determining awards for each of our NEOs, including our chief executive officer and executive chairman, our compensation and talent strategy committee considers each executive's individual performance, the amount of equity previously awarded to such executive and the expected value to be realized upon the future vesting of such awards, as well as our overall corporate performance and the potential for enhancing the creation of value for our stockholders.
+Taking into account each NEO's individual performance, our chief executive officer then makes a recommendation to our compensation and talent strategy committee regarding equity awards for NEOs other than himself.
+In determining awards for each of our NEOs, including our chief executive officer, our compensation and talent strategy committee considers each executive's individual performance, the amount of equity previously awarded to such executive and the expected value to be realized upon the future vesting of such awards, as well as our overall corporate performance and the potential for enhancing the creation of value for our stockholders.
 In determining the form of equity awards, our compensation and talent strategy committee considers the retentive value of the awards, and in particular the relative value of stock options as compared to restricted stock units, as well as the number of shares we have available under our stock incentive plan.

 Typically, the stock options and restricted stock units we have granted to our executive officers vest over a period of four years.
-In late 2019, in special recognition of their service and contributions to the company, we made additional awards of restricted stock units that vest over a two-year period to Mr. Carroll and Mr. Westby.
+From time to time, we may grant awards that are subject to alternative vesting periods or performance-based vesting criteria.
+For example, in connection with his hiring, a portion of Mr. Gibney's initial grant of restricted stock units was awarded subject to certain performance milestones.
 Vesting ceases upon termination of employment, and exercise rights for options cease shortly after termination of employment.
 Prior to the exercise of a stock option or settlement of a restricted stock unit, the holder has no rights as a stockholder with respect to the shares subject to such option or restricted stock unit, including voting rights or the right to receive dividends or dividend equivalents.
 We have historically granted stock options with exercise prices that are set at no less than the fair market value of shares of our common stock on the date of grant as determined by reference to the closing market price of our common stock on such date.
-Beginning with awards granted at the end of 2018 and continuing with the awards granted at the end of 2019 and 2020, stock options awarded to our chief executive officer and executive chairman include performance-based vesting criteria: each award will not vest and become exercisable with respect to any shares until the average closing sale price of our common stock equals or exceeds 125% of the per share exercise price of the options for a period of twenty consecutive trading days.
+Beginning with awards granted at the end of 2018 and continuing with the awards granted at the end of 2019, 2020 and 2021, stock options awarded to our chief executive officer include performance-based vesting criteria: each award will not vest and become exercisable with respect to any shares until the average closing sale price of our common stock equals or exceeds 125% of the per share exercise price of the options for a period of twenty consecutive trading days.